adroitwhiz/after-effects-to-blender-export/README.md

 ![Blender step 1](docs/blender-step1.png)

+**DO NOT** download just the `__init.py__` file, or try to extract any files from the .zip!
+When selecting the addon to install from disk in Blender, choose the *full* .zip file.
+Otherwise, it will not work.

 To import camera data exported from After Effects, navigate to File > Import > After Effects composition data, converted (.json):

 ![Blender step 2](docs/blender-step2.png)